MathuxNY-73/leetcode/ArrayAndString/README.md

 The goal of this challenge is to implement a function that can find the number that was duplicated in a array of size N + 1 containing only numbers from 1 to
 N.
-I tried to solve this problem using the C language [Problem link](https://leetcode.com/problems/find-the-duplicate-number/)
+I tried to solve this problem using the C and Python languages [Problem link](https://leetcode.com/problems/find-the-duplicate-number/)
-As of February 29<sup>th</sup>, 2020:
+As of August 6<sup>th</sup>, 2020:
 - [X] Write a first solution.
 This solution is using the Floyd's tortoise and hare algorithm to find the cycle in the linked list represented by the array of number.
 It runs in O(N) time complexity using O(1) space.
 - [X] Submit solution.
 Got correct in 0 ms with 6.8 MB
+- [X] Re implement the solution using the python language.
+I reused the tortoise and hare solution for this problem making it run in O(N) with O(1) extra space needed.
+- [X] Submit solution.
+Got correct in 48 ms with 15.3 MB
 - [X] Problem solved

 ### Trapping rain water